theshortbrowngirl/old-blog/_posts/2017-12-26-Juries-a-short-horror-film.md

 **3rd December 2017**

 *17:00* Contemplating how many works I have to finish and how many works I should *mount*.
-Mounting is a word that Niftians hate and is apparently a way to make our works look better and costs a lot of money too.
+Mounting is a word that most Niftians hate and it's apparently a way to make our works look better and costs a lot of money and energy too.
 Hella lot.

 *18:00* Working.